OpenNebula/marketplace-docs/source/service/vnf.rst

 * ``ethX`` - interface name (e.g., ``eth0``)
 * ``ethX/IP`` - interface name with IP address to pinpoint the listening address and subnet creation in case more than one IP address is assigned to the interface (e.g., ``eth0/192.168.1.1``)

 Service by default provides configuration to the remote DHCP clients based on IP configuration of interfaces on which it's enabled via ``ONEAPP_VNF_DHCP4_INTERFACES``.
-Interfaces configuration is taken from static network `contextualization parameters <http://docs.opennebula.org/stable/operation/references/template.html#context-section>`__ (e.g., ``ETH0_GATEWAY``), not from run-time configuration of the particular interfaces on the instance.
+Interfaces configuration is taken from static network `contextualization parameters <http://docs.opennebula.org/stable/operation/references/template.html#context-section>`__ (e.g., ``ETH0_GATEWAY``), not from the run-time configuration of the particular interfaces on the instance.
 Settings can be overridden by similarly named DHCP VNF specific contextualization parameters per NIC or NIC alias, e.g.:

 .. code::